fizzlewiththesizzle/5Times/README.md

 # 5Times
-## An app that displays prayer times for masajid in Calgary
+5Times is an app that displays prayer times for masajid in Calgary

 ## Usage
 * To run the application, the following dependencies need to be installed